longaccess/terms/Privacy Policy.md

 Log Data.
 When you use the Service, we automatically record information from your Device, its software, and your activity using the Services.
-This may include the Device’s Internet Protocol (“IP”) address, browser type, the web page visited before you came to our website, information you search for on our website, locale preferences, identification numbers associated with your Devices, your mobile
+This may include the Device's Internet Protocol (“IP”) address, browser type, the web page visited before you came to our website, information you search for on our website, locale preferences, identification numbers associated with your Devices, your mobile